• Skip to primary navigation

 You are here: Home / Resources / Resources for Artists + Artsworkers / How to Write an Artist Statement

-Writing an Artist Statement
+Writing an artist’s statement

-• What materials did you use?
+• What materials did you use to make this artwork?
 Why?

 • What processes and techniques did you use?
 Why?

-• What subjects/themes do you explore?
+• What subjects/themes do you generally explore in your work?
 Why?

-• Who or what inspired you?
+• Who or what inspires you?

 • What kinds of art do you look at most?